Jean-Paul Sartre: Cold War politics and anticolonialism

-Late life and death
+Later life and death

-In 1964 Sartre renounced literature in a witty and sardonic account of the first ten years of his life, Les Mots (The Words).
+In 1964, Sartre renounced literature in a witty and sardonic account of the first ten years of his life, Les Mots (The Words).
 The book is an ironic counterblast to Marcel Proust, whose reputation had unexpectedly eclipsed that of André Gide (who had provided the model of littérature engagée for Sartre's generation).
 Literature, Sartre concluded, functioned ultimately as a bourgeois substitute for real commitment in the world.
-In October 1964, Sartre was awarded the Nobel Prize in Literature but he declined it.
+In October 1964, Sartre was awarded the Nobel Prize in Literature, but he declined it.
 He was the first Nobel laureate to voluntarily decline the prize, and remains one of only two laureates to do so.
 According to Lars Gyllensten, in the book Minnen, bara minnen ("Memories, Only Memories") published in 2000, Sartre himself or someone close to him got in touch with the Swedish Academy in 1975 with a request for the prize money, but was refused.
 In 1945, he had refused the Légion d'honneur.
 The Nobel prize was announced on 22 October 1964; on 14 October, Sartre had written a letter to the Nobel Institute, asking to be removed from the list of nominees, and warning that he would not accept the prize if awarded, but the letter went unread; on 23 October, Le Figaro published a statement by Sartre explaining his refusal.
 He said he did not wish to be "transformed" by such an award, and did not want to take sides in an East vs. West cultural struggle by accepting an award from a prominent Western cultural institution.
 Nevertheless, he was that year's prizewinner.

 Though his name was then a household word (as was "existentialism" during the tumultuous 1960s), Sartre remained a simple man with few possessions, actively committed to causes until the end of his life, such as the May 1968 strikes in Paris during the summer of 1968 during which he was arrested for civil disobedience.
 President Charles de Gaulle intervened and pardoned him, commenting that "you don't arrest Voltaire".

 In 1975, when asked how he would like to be remembered, Sartre replied: